Click on the links to listen to the interviews with former staff and students of the CCCS (listed in order of interview date).

 Angela Lloyd (09/07/13)

-Angela was a graduate student at the Centre in the early 1970s, before going on to work at Birmingham Polytechnic (now Birmingham City University).
-Angela founded the media course at BCU, drawing on her time at the Centre.
+Angela was a graduate student at the Centre from 1969-1972, before going on to work at Birmingham Polytechnic (now Birmingham City University).
+Angela co-founded the media course at BCU, drawing on her time at the Centre.
 Angela was also involved in the feminist and arts movements in Birmingham in the 1970s and beyond.

 Ann Gray (15/07/13)